opencollective/documentation/collectives/moderation.md

 ![](../.gitbook/assets/screenshot-2020-10-16-at-10.40.34.png)

 {% hint style="danger" %}
 If an account continues to make contributions to your Collective after you have rejected them, this is against Open Collective's community guidelines.
-Please get in touch with[ support@opencollective.com](mailto:support@opencollective.com) and we can block the account from interacting with your Collective.
+Please get in touch with [https://opencollective.com/support](https://opencollective.com/support) and we can block the account from interacting with your Collective.
 {% endhint %}

 ## Rejecting categories of financial contributors